 I will see you on rounds in the morning.
+We will check you laboratory studies to look at your blood count and kidney function.
 The dressing on your hip will be removed and I will inspect the incision.

 You will have physical therapy twice that day.
 Therapy will consist of more exercises and walking.
 We have a stair model and the therapist will teach you how to go up and down the stairs safely.